backupbrew/switchbrew/SVC.md

 rw\_mask is 0 for reading and 0xffffffff for writing.
 You can also write individual bits by using a mask value.

-You can only write to registers inside physical pages 0x70019000, 0x7001C000, 0x7001D000, and they all share the same whitelist.
+You can only write to registers inside physical pages 0x70019000 (MC), 0x7001C000 (MC0), 0x7001D000 (MC1), and they all share the same whitelist.

 The whitelist is same for writing as for reading.